All links go directly to official Barboursville, West Virginia government websites.

 Economy & Demographics

 The local economy of Barboursville is primarily driven by small businesses and retail operations.
 However, the city also benefits from the presence of larger employers, such as Marshall University and various healthcare facilities.
 These institutions contribute significantly to the economic vitality of the Barboursville community.
-The Huntington Mall area, a prominent shopping and entertainment destination, also plays a key role in the city's economy, attracting both residents and visitors.
+The Huntington Mall area, a prominent shopping and entertainment destination, also is key in the city's economy, attracting both People.

 Elections & Voter Records